Toward the End of Time: Critical reception

 In a review for the New York Observer entitled, "John Updike, Champion Literary Phallocrat, Drops One; Is This Finally the End for Magnificent Narcissists?" (later published in Consider the Lobster), novelist David Foster Wallace wrote a scathing critique of Toward the End of Time.
 Wallace wrote:

 Wallace quotes literary readers he knows who characterize Updike "just a penis with a thesaurus."
 Aside from its protagonist, who, Wallace argues, is fundamentally unlikable, the novel's prose is so "turgid" that it distracts "us with worries about whether Mr. Updike might be injured or ill."
 Wallace concludes:

 In contrast, Margaret Atwood wrote a very positive review of Toward the End of Time for the New York Times, "Memento Mori--But First, Carpe Diem."
 She praises Updike's "brilliant metaphors" and describes the central character Ben Turnbull in his semi-idyllic, upper class rural home as "a Thoreau run through the meat grinder of the 20th century."

-She notes his frequent brutality (both towards himself and others), but also notes his rueful, evenhanded powers of observation that "[fall] alike on everything: on flowers, animals, grandchildren, corpses, copulations; on ancient Egypt and plastic peanuts; on memory, disgust, dread, lust and spiritual rapture."
-She ends with the claim that "As memento mori and its obverse, carpe diem, Toward the End of Time could scarcely be bettered."
+Atwood takes note of Turnbull’s frequent brutality (both towards himself and others), but also notes his rueful, evenhanded powers of observation that "[fall] alike on everything: on flowers, animals, grandchildren, corpses, copulations; on ancient Egypt and plastic peanuts; on memory, disgust, dread, lust and spiritual rapture."

+Atwood ends with the claim that "As memento mori and its obverse, carpe diem, Toward the End of Time could scarcely be bettered."

 Critic James Wood was dismissive, as he is of much of Updike's work, calling it 'a deeply misogynistic moan'.

+In his 2006 New York Times review of Updike’s novel Terrorist, novelist Robert Stone called Toward the End of Time a “haunting but unresolved novel.”
+Stone believes that Updike’s “work has never departed too far from his religious concerns”, and Toward the End of Time is no different, even though it “presents a war- and crime-ravaged terminal America.”